GSA/digitalgov.gov/content/resources/an-introduction-to-analytics.md

 date: 2023-11-24 14:50:00 -0500
 title: An introduction to analytics
 deck: Use metrics and data to understand how people use your website
 summary: Learn how to set performance goals, and identify specific KPIs and targets to measure and meet them, using web analytics.

 # See all topics at https://digital.gov/topics
 topics:
   - analytics
   - digital-service-delivery
   - budgeting-and-performance

 # See all authors at https://digital.gov/authors
-authors: []
+authors:
+  - rflagg

 slug: an-introduction-to-analytics

 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible
 # 2 -- highlighted
 weight: 1

 ---

 ## What are web analytics?

 Web analytics are the collection, analysis, and reporting of website metrics and data.